marcusyh/qemu_vm/raspiberry/put_var_on_overlayfs.md

  - run all scripts in /etc/rcS.d by entry `sysinit`
  - run the specified level scripts by one of entry `wait`

+Sysv init is much much better than systemd, we can put our customized code to any location or any stage of the init progress.

 ### dynamic addons of addons